-In October 2020 to mark the International Day for the Eradication of Poverty, people with lived experience of poverty across the country shared their original poetry.
+In October 2020 to mark the International Day to End Poverty, people with lived experience of poverty across the country shared their original poetry.
 In this video, Amanda Button reads her poem ‘To restore one’s soul’.

 To restore one’s soul